Winternight5/Sidenote/README.md

 Test Cases
 Test case can be found in highest level of the app folder: test_main.py.
 Test cases will run a series of commands to test the User and Note database.
-To run it use $pytest test_main.py in the terminal or click on the link below:
+To run it use $pytest test_main.py in the terminal or click on the link above.